 Aim to connect.

-Aim to show you are an individual who has a unique perspective that can help others.
+For example, if you’re a real estate photographer in Los Angeles, show you’re an individual who has a unique perspective that can help others.

 Once you stop being afraid of showing all of the personality quirks that make you you, your writing will shift.